acerolatz/Acerola/README.md

 # Acerola - Manhwa Reader (NSFW)

 Acerola is a React Native mobile app for reading adult manhwas (pornhwa), developed with a focus on Android.
-Testing has not been performed on iOS.
+It has not been tested on iOS.
 If you're interested in working on the iOS version, please contact me, and I can provide access to a test database for development.
 You can audit the source code and download the latest APK from the Releases section.

 # Backend & Infrastructure

-- Images are hosted via Cloudflare.
+- Images: Hosted and delivered via Cloudflare infrastructure.

-- The database is currently on a free Supabase instance.
-The need for a more robust instance will be assessed as the project grows.
+- Database: Uses a free Supabase instance (may be upgraded as the project grows).

-- Offline Access: The database, containing over 500 manhwas, is stored locally on your device for fast performance.
+- Local First: A database of 550+ manhwas is stored locally for fast performance.

-- Sync: Keep your local library up-to-date by tapping the sync button on the home page to fetch the latest data from the cloud.
+- Sync: Tap the sync button on the home page to fetch the latest data from the cloud

-# Support the Project

-Acerola is free to use.
-If you'd like to support server costs, donations are welcome.
-Donation details for PayPal and Bitcoin are available in the app's menu.

 # Permissions (Android)